 Nearly 20 million people live in Cameroon.
 Half of the population lives in cities and towns, and a large minority live in mountainous terrain or other regions that are isolated for parts of the year.
 According to United Nations Development Program's 2011 Human Development Index, Cameroon ranks 150th out of 187 countries but has a human development score (0.482) slightly above the regional average for sub-Saharan Africa (0.463).
 The World Health Organization (WHO) estimates average life expectancy at 51 years.
 Since 1990, the infant mortality rate estimates have ranged between 84 and 91 deaths per 1,000 births, and under-five child mortality rates were between 130 and 150.
-High rates of maternal mortality, low adoption of family planning, and an HIV prevalence rate of 5 percent in the adult population demonstrate the enormous health challenges.8 Major social, political, and economic events as well as immunization policies shaped the historical trend in vaccination coverage (Figure 1).
+High rates of maternal mortality, low adoption of family planning, and an HIV prevalence rate of 5 percent in the adult population demonstrate the enormous health challenges.
+Major social, political, and economic events as well as immunization policies shaped the historical trend in vaccination coverage (Figure 1).
 Key actions are detailed in the policy timeline (Box I).

-The rapid expansion of the Expanded Programme on Immunization (EPI) in the 1980s paralleled a national commitment to primary health care and a decentralized administrative system.
+The rapid expansion of the Expanded Programme on Immunization (EPI) in the 1980s paralleled national commitment to primary health care and a decentralized administrative system.
 A devastating economic crisis in the late 1980s and the subsequent structural adjustment program had an immediate effect on reducing coverage.
-Initiatives introduced in the late 1990s enabled the
+Initiatives introduced in the late 1990s enabled the country to regain the level of coverage achieved in the mid-tolate 1980s.
+Further increases in coverage have been associated with expansion of the health workforce, gradual strengthening of district health governance,

 Box I. Chronology of Key Health System Events, 1983-2010

 1983: National Primary Health Care Policy

 1985: Universal Child Immunization (UCI) begins

 1987: Bamako Initiative

 1987: PHC policy focus on infrastructure

 1990: UCI ends

 1995: Decree creating health districts

 1998: Creation of community management structures

 2000: Entry to HPIC (Highly Indebted Poor Countries Initiative)

 2001: Data quality audit

 2001: Health Sector Strategy (2001-2010)

 2001: Comprehensive Multi-Year Plan (cMYP) for 2001-2005

 2002: Creation of the Central Technical Group (EPI-CTG)

 2002: Revision of EPI norms and standards

 2002: Reaching Every District (RED) introduced as pilot

 2002: Additional resources from GAVI, WHO, and UNICEF

 2002: Inventory of EPI equipment

 2003: RED extended to 14 health districts

 2003: External review of epidemiological surveillance of EPI diseases

 2004: Data quality audit

 2004: Plan for the rehabilitation of EPI equipment (2004-2013)

 2004: Introduction of yellow fever vaccine

 2004: Rehab of EPI equipment (2004-2013)

 2005: Introduction of hepatitis B vaccine

 2005: RED scaled up to all districts

 2005: Update of EPI norms and standards

 2005: External review of the EPI

 2006: Government promotes community role in chairing of management committees

 2007: cMYP (2007-2011)

 2007: First mid-level management courses (MLM)

 2007: Launch of Maternal and Child Health and Nutrition Week (SASNIM)

 2008: Introduction of Hib vaccine

 2008: Suspension of GAVI ISS funds

 2008: EPI funds from WHO and UNICEF

 2010: Launch of National Immunization Fund